-Simple though it is to make, regular yoghurt needs to be temperature controlled while the microbes are doing their stuff.
+Simple though it is to make, regular yoghurt needs to be temperature controlled while the microbes are busy converting the milk that they’ve been added to.

 That’s enough to put some folks off of making it themselves.